 Each year before March 1, Energy Safety, in consultation with the Office of the State Fire Marshall, must publish a list of qualified independent evaluators.
-28 The electrical corporations must each engage an independent evaluator from the list to review and assess its compliance with the respective approved WMP.
-29 The independent evaluator must issue a report by July 1 of each year covering the previous calendar year.
+The electrical corporations must each engage an independent evaluator from the list to review and assess its compliance with the respective approved WMP.
+The independent evaluator must issue a report, referred to as the Independent Evaluator Annual Report on Compliance (IE ARC), by July 1 of each year covering the previous calendar year.
 As a part of the report, the independent evaluator must determine whether the electrical corporation failed to fund any activities included in its plan.
-30 31 Energy Safety considered the independent evaluator's findings in this ARC, but the independent evaluator's findings are not binding on Energy Safety's final determination of WMP compliance.
-32
+The Energy Safety considered the independent evaluator's findings in this ARC, but the independent evaluator's findings are not binding on Energy Safety's final determination of WMP compliance.